The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Two K ahler metrics on strictly pseudoconvex domains

-It was conjectured by S.-Y. Cheng \cite{Cheng'sconjecture} that if the Bergman metric of a bounded strictly pseudoconvex domain with $C^\infty$-boundary is K\"ahler–Einstein, then the domain is biholomorphic to the ball.
+is analytic on $U$, which must also hold on $\Omega$.
+This shows that the Bergman metric is a gradient K\"ahler-Ricci soliton. \end{proof} It was conjectured by S.-Y. Cheng \cite{cheng1979openproblems} that if the Bergman metric of a bounded strictly pseudoconvex domain with $C^\infty$-boundary is K\"ahler–Einstein, then the domain is biholomorphic to the ball.
 In \cite{huang2021bergman}, Huang and Xiao provided an affirmative answer to Cheng's conjecture.

 \begin{theorem}[\cite{huang2021bergman}, Theorem 1.1] The Bergman metric of a bounded strictly pseudoconvex domain $\Omega$ with $C^\infty$-boundary is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}